 Summing It Up

 As you can see a bad ignition coil is one of those parts of cars that you replace only when it is broken.
 There are many factors that determine how long do coil packs last.
+You can ensure your spark plug gaps are not excessive by checking with a quality automotive feeler gauge.
 Depending on the vehicle, replacing ignition coils and installing new spark plugs can be an excellent do-it-yourself repair for car owners of all skill levels.